jaroslavdusek1/scanXploit/README.md

 # scanXploit
-scanXploit is a network security tool that scans devices, identifies open ports, running services, and known vulnerabilities, with automated exploitation capabilities and detailed vulnerability reporting

 scanXploit
-Objective:
 The goal of this project is to create a security tool that scans devices in a local network, identifies open ports, determines running services and their versions, and checks for known vulnerabilities in the software.
 The tool will produce a vulnerability report that can be used by network administrators to assess potential risks.

 Folder Structure: